 Portofino is one of our favorite seaside villages in Italy.
 With its pastel houses, excellent seafood restaurants and yacht-filled harbor, it’s easy to see why film stars and fashionistas flock here every year.
 Live la dolce vita by browsing the designer shops, enjoying an apertivo on the harbor front restaurants and taking the scenic walk out from the harbor to the lighthouse.

 Avid divers can explore the original Christ of the Abyss statue, which is submerged 56 feet below the surface in the Mediterranean Sea, between Camogli and Portofino.

 Check here for vacation deals to Portofino.

 As the favorite playground for English poets Lord Byron and Percy Bysshe Shelley, Lake Maggiore is utterly enchanting.

 By day, enjoy the gardens of Villa Taranto and tour the baroque palace Isola Bella.
 By night, feast on the excellent local cuisine.
-Maggiore is shared between the two Italian regions of Lombardy and Piedmont, while neighbor Switzerland is just across the lake to the north, so visitors can enjoy a delicious amount of choice and flavors!
+Maggiore is shared between the two Italian regions of Lombardy and Piedmont, while neighboring Switzerland is just across the lake to the north, so visitors can enjoy a delicious amount of choice and flavors!

 Check here for vacation deals to Lake Maggiore.

-Is there anywhere more unique in the world than Venice?
+Is there anywhere in the world more unique than Venice?
 For over 1,700 years, the floating city of grand canals, backstreet waterways and marble palazzos has captivated visitors.
 Get serenaded on a gondola ride, tour San Marco’s grand basilica and learn the art of glass making on nearby Murano – Venice has lots to see and do!